Integration

 MCP Server Capabilities

-Create new test cases
+Manage test cases

-- Change title, steps, expected results
+- Update any field — title, steps, expected results, tags

 Setup guide